Tools & Training

 The Meaning of Color in Hubble Images

-This website explains how astronomers using the Hubble Space Telescope create color images from multiple black & white images taken through different color filters.
-The technique, as well as the science you can learn from it, is the same technique you can use with the digital images captured by the MicroObservatory telescopes.
+This website explains how Hubble Space Telescope astronomers create color images from multiple black & white images taken through different color filters.
+The technique, and the science behind it, are the same as you will experience with the digital images captured by the MicroObservatory telescopes.

 Chandra Images and False Color

-This website describes how astronomers who use the Chandra X-ray Observatory use "false color" to bring out important details in their images.
+This website describes how Chandra X-ray Observatory astronomers use false color to bring out important details in their images.
 The Chandra telescope detector records the intensity and energy of x-rays, which are invisible to human eyes.

 Guide to CCD Imaging

-This website is designed to teach how to take CCD images and to process them to achieve impressive results.
-It is also intended to be a showcase of CCD imaging to inspire you to head out under the stars and capture beautiful pictures!
+This website will teach you how to take CCD images and process them to achieve impressive results.
+It is also a showcase of the power of CCD imaging, which just may inspire you to head out under the stars and capture some beautiful pictures!